 With over a decade of proven success, this engineered composite solution has helped distribution centers to:

 Have a special design requirement or application?
 We can custom fabricate non-metallic conveyor sections to meet your specific RFID and/or material handling requirement.
 Interested in learning more about our Patented Non-Metallic Conveyor Systems?
-Download the brochure or schedule a consultation to discuss your current RFID applications.
+Schedule a consultation to discuss your current RFID applications.